Customs regulations

 Cash controls are carried out at borders with EU member states and at the external borders of the European Union to ensure that money from dishonest transactions or criminal acts cannot be imported unhindered.

-More Information on the obligation to declare cash and equivalent means of payment when traveling within the European Union can be found here.
+More Information on the obligation to declare cash and equivalent means of payment when traveling within the European Union can be found here (external link)

-Information about the obligation to declare cash when traveling to non-EU member states you can find here.
+Information about the obligation to declare cash when traveling to non-EU member states you can find here (external link)

 The protection of species and plants regulates which endangered animals and plants may not be carried.